sanger-pathogens/baker/README.md

 # baker
 Baker is a tool that facilitates the installation and management of bioinformatics software.
-It leverages container technology such as singularity and docker as well as Jinja2 template to build wrapper scripts
+It leverages container technology such as singularity and docker as well as Jinja2 template to build wrapper scripts and singularity images

 [![Build Status](https://travis-ci.org/sanger-pathogens/baker.svg?branch=master)](https://travis-ci.org/sanger-pathogens/baker)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-brightgreen.svg)](https://github.com/sanger-pathogens/baker/blob/master/LICENSE)